-Each Residential and Commercial Unit is responsible for its proportionate share of the claim of FB&S, if any.
-It is anticipated that the Debtor will object to the claim of FB&S for a variety of reasons.
+Under the KFI Offer, each Residential and Commercial Unit owner is responsible to pay its proportionate share of the claim of FB&S, if any.
+It is anticipated that, in the absence of a resolution with FB&S, the Debtor will object to the claim of FB&S for a variety of reasons.